mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

     generated from code.
 The author has done a great job explaining how the API's work and the motivation behind why it works as it does.

 -   It's performant.
-It many cases it's faster than React.
+In many cases, it's faster than React.
 [Repaint Rate Challenge](https://mathieuancelin.github.io/js-repaint-perfs/) also has some interesting benchmarks.
 Like all benchmarks, take them with a grain a salt.
-My take away is that framework performance is on as good or better than the big 3 (Angular, React, Vue).
+My take away is that framework performance is on par with the big 3 (Angular, React, Vue).

 -   The [Gitter](https://gitter.im/lhorie/mithril.js) chat group is
     helpful and friendly.